How can drug users get clean needles if they risk being arrested when they visit needle exchange facilities?

 The policies and laws that impede the human rights of LGBT, sex workers and people who use drugs have a direct role in their inability to access HIV prevention, treatment and support services.
-Such policies do not only create a direct threat to the lives of key populations seeking out information about HIV infection, but these policies support and encourage stigma and discrimination within health care settings so that people cannot get the care they need.
 Funding to prevent HIV infection is not geared towards those in greatest need.
 Overall, laws and policies that discriminate against key HIV-affected populations significantly undermine public health efforts to control HIV infection and health care costs.

 Sex workers, drug users and LGBT people live among every population in the world.
 However, national governments often ignore their responsibility to ensure access to health for key populations.
 Bridging the Gaps addresses (legal) barriers to accessing HIV/STI prevention, treatment and care services for key populations.

 We work in regions where human rights violations, social exclusion and poverty are rife among key populations.
 In these countries we will lobby to: